Light-cone like spreading of single-particle correlations in the Bose-Hubbard model after a quantum quench in the strong coupling regime: Introduction

+In previous work \citep{Fitzpatrick}, we developed a real-time two-particle irreducible (2PI) effective action approach to the BHM based on a strong-coupling theory of the BHM \citep{SenguptaDupuis,Kennett} that is exact in both the weak and strong coupling limits.
+We verified that by using a Hartree-Fock-Bogoliubov approximation we were able to obtain considerable improvements beyond mean field theory in calculating equilibrium properties of the BHM \citep{Fitzpatrick}.
+We also derived equations of motion for the single-particle Green's function using the contour-time formalism \citep{KonstantinovPerel}.
+In this paper we use the equations of motion to investigate the case of a quench in the Mott-insulating regime.
+We demonstrate light-cone spreading of single-particle correlations in one, two and three dimensions.
+We also study the dependence of the maximal propagation velocity on quench protocol, chemical potential, temperature and dimensionality that should be relevant for comparisons with experiment.

-This paper is structured as follows.
-In Sec.~\ref{sec:ModelAndFormalism}, we describe the model that we study and derive the 2PI effective action for the BHM.
-In Sec.~\ref{sec:Eqnsofmotion}, we obtain the equations of motion for both the order parameter and the two-particle Green's function by taking appropriate variations of the 2PI effective action.
-In Sec.~\ref{sec:NumRes}, we present numerical results obtained from integrating the equations of motion and finally in Sec.~\ref{sec:Disc} we discuss our results and present our conclusions.
+The paper is structured as follows.
+In Sec.~\ref{sec:Model and formalism}, we describe the model that we study and the theoretical formalism we use to calculate correlations after a quench.
+In Sec.~\ref{sec:Equations of motion}, we briefly discuss the equations of motion for the single-particle Green's function that we obtained in our previous work \citep{Fitzpatrick} and show how they simplify for quenches that are confined to the Mott regime.
+In Sec.~\ref{sec:Numerical results}, we present numerical results obtained from integrating the quations of motion and finally in Sec.~\ref{sec:Discussion and conclusions}, we discuss our results and present our conclusions.

-\section{Model and formalism}
+\section{Model and Formalism}

-In this section we introduce the Bose Hubbard model and discuss the generalization of the 1PI approach developed in Ref.~\cite{Kennett} to a 2PI effective action within the Schwinger-Keldysh formalism.
-The Hamiltonian for the BHM, allowing for a time dependent hopping term, is given by
+In this section we introduce the Bose-Hubbard model and the effective theory we use to study quench dynamics in the strong-coupling regime, all within the context of the contour-time formalism.
+The Hamiltonian for the BHM, allowing for a time dependent hopping term, is

 where